Nimishasureka/learnings/_posts/2020-04-04-my-first-post.md

 ---

-**Regression to the mean:** very brief explanation of this concept is that the extreme events are becoming diluted in the long run but it does not mean that they are evening out.
-If anyone would like to understand this concept, I would recommend a book - _Thinking fast and slow by Daniel Kahneman_.
+**Regression to the mean:** very brief explanation of this concept is that the extreme events are becoming diluted in the long run but it does not mean that they are evening out. if anyone is keen on understanding the idea of 'Regression to the mean', there is an excellent book written by, the none other than, _Daniel Kahneman-Thinking fast and slow by Daniel Kahneman"_.